Assessment of Vision 1 (10287.2)

-1. Describe the optical principles used in methods designed to collect clinically-relevant data on the structure and function of the eye;
+1. Describe the optical theories and principles used in methods designed to collect clinically-relevant data on the structure and function of the eye;

-2. Describe and demonstrate appropriate techniques for assessing sensory visual function including vision and visual acuity, visual fields, colour vision, contrast sensitivity;
+2. Describe and demonstrate appropriate techniques for assessing sensory visual function including vision and visual acuity, visual fields, colour vision and contrast sensitivity;

-3. Recognize and record abnormalities of visual function;
+3. Recognise and record abnormalities of visual function;

-4. Perform a satisfactory case history assessment and understand appropriate questions to ask different patients.;
+4. Perform a satisfactory patient-centred case history assessment and understand appropriate questions to ask patients with different needs;

-5. Explain and apply optical theory to the objective measurement and of refractive error; and
+5. Explain and apply optical theory to the objective measurement of refractive error; and

 6. Measure and verify the power of simple spectacle lenses.